-- Contributing Factors are any conditions that may have played a role in the ICS for a particular injury, but were not required for the injury to have occurred.
-Contributing Factors may have increased the likelihood of the injury occurring or may have affected the severity or nature of the injury.
-Enter any CF in column 10 of the BioTab Long-Form template. - Some common examples of CF may involve diseases (e.g., osteoporosis), use of medications (e.g., anticoagulants), medical conditions (e.g., pregnancy), intrusions to the occupant compartment (e.g., for a hip fracture in a frontal crash, IP intrusion may be a CF), loading by another occupant that is not the causal factor in an injury occurring (e.g., in the case of a right-front passenger impacted by the right frontpassenger door who experiences multiple right-sided rib fractures from contact with the door and loading of the left chest by the unrestrained driver), improper restraint use (e.g., improperly positioned belts or an improperly secured child restraint system), and high crash severity.
+• Contributing Factors are any conditions that may have played a role in the ICS for a particular injury, but were not required for the injury to have occurred.
+Contributing Factors may have

+- Some common examples of CF may involve diseases (e.g., osteoporosis), use of medications (e.g., anticoagulants), medical conditions (e.g., pregnancy), intrusions to the occupant compartment (e.g., for a hip fracture in a frontal crash, IP intrusion may be a CF), loading by another occupant that is not the causal factor in an injury occurring (e.g., in the case of a right-front passenger impacted by the right frontpassenger door who experiences multiple right-sided rib fractures from contact with the door and loading of the left chest by the unrestrained driver), improper restraint use (e.g., improperly positioned belts or an improperly secured child restraint system), and high crash severity.
 The available selections for CF are defined in detail in Section 3.3.
 In VisualAID, select one or more appropriate CF in the drop-down listing.
 If there are no CF, select "None" as the field cannot be left blank.
 Selecting "Intrusion" or "Comorbidity" require further selection of specific elements from the crash case. - Factors leading to the crash (e.g., occupant loss of consciousness) should not be coded as a CF unless these factors directly contributed to the occurrence of injury (e.g., occupant loses consciousness and slumps out of a conventional occupant position prior to impact).